pegulabs/terms/alumnifire_terms.md

-If you visit the Site or App without registering for the Service, you'll be able to see limited Content; however, to use the full functionality of the Service including, but not limited to, creating an Exchange, you'll first need a Alumnifire Account.
+If you visit the Site or App without registering for the Service, you'll be able to see limited Content; however, to use the full functionality of the Service including, but not limited to, creating an Exchange, you'll first need an Alumnifire Account.
 You may register directly via the Site or App or as described in this section.